titanscouting/red-alliance-mobile/README.md

 ### Running the app
 3. In one terminal window, run `yarn start` to start the code server.
 4. In another terminal window, run `yarn run android` to compile the development version of the app and install it on the emulator/physical device.
+  * Note: there have been issues reported with running this command on Powershell, as the Windows Java install may override the Java included in Android Studio.
+If there are build errors, try using cmd instead.

 ## iOS
 **Requirements**